-See 'Configuring Clients to Connect to DFW' for more details about how to connect individual clients to DFW.
+See 'Configure Clients to Connect to DFW' for more details about how to connect individual clients to DFW.

-10.1.3 Configuring Advanced SSL VPN Server Settings
+10.1.3 Configure Advanced SSL VPN Server Settings

-The 'Advanced' tab lets you configure the connection port and protocol for the VPN server, global push options and authentication settings.
+The 'Advanced' tab lets you configure the connection port and protocol for the VPN server.
+You can also configure global push options and authentication settings.